TandonDevOps/IndraABM/tutorial/tutorial video script.md

 ```

 Then, we need to define its response to the result of the survey.
 It is rather simple.
 If the ratio is no less than its
-tolerance which means it is happy about where it is, it will stay put.
-If the ratio is less than its tolerance, it will
+tolerance which means the agent is happy about where it is, it will stay put.
+If the ratio is less than its tolerance,
-move.
+it will move.

 `write the second part of the agent_action and two helper functions and four default values`